Statutes

 Article 9

 The Association shall be managed by a Board of Management composed of three (3) members at least, and eighteen (18) members at most, ordinary members of the Association elected by the General Assembly, which may also revoke such election.
-However, in case the General Secretary or the Scientific Advisor are members of the Board, the maximum number of Board members is raised accordingly, as of the time of their appointment until the end of their current term as a member of the Board of Management, up to not more than nineteen (19) (if the General Secretary and the Scientific Advisor are one and the same person or if only one of them is a Board member) or twenty (20) members as the case may be.
+However, in case the Secretary General or the Scientific Advisor are members of the Board, the maximum number of Board members is raised accordingly, as of the time of their appointment until the end of their current term as a member of the Board of Management, up to not more than nineteen (19) (if the Secretary General and the Scientific Advisor are one and the same person or if only one of them is a Board member) or twenty (20) members as the case may be.
 At least one member of the Board of Management shall be of Belgian nationality.

 The term of each member of the Board of Management elected at an Ordinary General Assembly of the Association is two years, beginning on January 1 of the year following the date of election.
 Such mandate may be renewed.
 Membership of the Board shall carry no remuneration.